mervyzr/astrea/README.md

-# hydro_shock
+# shock1D
-hydro_shock is a 1D-hydrodynamics code for the purpose of simulating shocks and turbulence with ions/neutrals interaction.
+shock1D is a 1D-hydrodynamics code for the purpose of simulating shocks and turbulence with ions/neutrals interaction.

 # Description
 The code is written entirely in Python 3 and employs a finite volume method (Eulerian) with a fixed evenly-spaced grid.
 The simulation allows for periodic boundary conditions or outflows.